meili-NG/meiliNG.js/README.md

 ### Modern but compatible
 meiliNG provides Modern APIs, but also provides great compatibility* with oAuth2 and OpenID specifications**.

 <sub>* Your mileage may vary due to your server configuration.
-Also, Meiling gatekeeper is not finalized yet. expect bugs.
+Also, meiliNG is not finalized yet. expect bugs.
 </sub>
 <sub>** meiliNG is <a href="https://user-images.githubusercontent.com/27724108/123002109-7abecf80-d3ec-11eb-85c8-5a349fe152c0.png">not OpenID Certified</a> at the moment.
 Please refer to <a href="https://github.com/meiling-gatekeeper/meiling/issues/16">Issue #16</a> for more information.</sub>